 Directly after the bridge we hiked alongside what I believe is the longest unbroken stretch of wall, and we hiked up, and up.
 The change in terrain is pretty gradual, it sort of sneaks up on you.
 You go from your relatively flat walk with very few views, then as you hike the views get progressively better and better and you find yourself more frequently brandishing your camera in the general direction of the horizon, then suddenly you’re walking up a massive hill and your calf muscles are on fire.

 It was after Gisland where we found Milecastle 48 at Poltross Burn and settled down to shovel our packed lunch into our chops.
 This Milecastle is slightly different in that it was a little bit bigger than normal.
 It had been modified throughout the decades and barracks big enough to house a garrison of 30 soldiers were added.
-Can you imagine being the unfortunate fuckers sent to guard Hadrian’s Wall though?
-Of all of the land that the Romans had claimed, beautiful, sunny, Mediterranean places, and you get posted to the fucking north of fucking England where you’re under constant attack from the Picts and the weather.
+Can you imagine being the unfortunate sent to buggers guard Hadrian’s Wall though?
+Of all of the land that the Romans had claimed, beautiful, sunny, Mediterranean places, and you get posted to the bloody north of bloody England where you’re under constant attack from the Picts and the weather.
 Poor buggers.

 We hiked though some gorgeous, albeit damp countryside for a while after lunch.
 It’s a little bit wilder once you get to here, very different to the roads, towns and villages of the first two days.
 There also seemed to be a lot more cows.
 Like, a significant quantity of extra bovine and they all seemed to enjoy congregating exactly where we needed to be like bang on the trail in front of a gate or a stile.
 I tended to send Tarrant on ahead when this happened whilst I stared intently at the floor and hoped that if I couldn’t see the cows, they couldn’t see me.

 Once we were past Walltown National Park Centre though (There’s an actual toilet here by the way, if danger-pissing behind a bush isn’t really your thing), that’s when shit started to get real.
 Walltown Crags are just utterly, utterly beautiful.
 They’re just hills and hills and hills, with cliff faces dropping off into a stunner of a valley, and the wall tracing a line along the edge.
-How in fuck did they get all that stone up all these bastard hills?
+How in hell did they get all that stone up all these bastard hills?
 We only had about 15kgs each and we were very, very aware of our knees by this point.
 It wasn’t as hard as it looked to be fair but I think that had a lot to do with all the stopping and marvelling we did.

 A fun game we liked to play as we traversed the crags and stopped again to take yet another panoramic photograph was, “Will we outrun those massive rain clouds or will we need to charter a kayak for the rest of the hike?”
 We’d been so lucky to stay ahead of the weather these three days, managing to be inside when the worst of it had hit, but the clouds had been particularly black and threatening all of today.
 We heard rumbles off in the distance which may or may not have been thunder and we had exactly zero desire to be atop a hill, regardless of how pretty it was, during a storm.
 I basically have a lightning rod for a face.

-We climbed up a hill, only to climb down the hill, to climb up another hill, and repeat for what seemed like the rest of our fucking lives.
+We climbed up a hill, only to climb down the hill, to climb up another hill, and repeat for what seemed like the rest of our lives.
 We hiked past Cawfields Lake (there’s another actually real and not a bush that may or may not be big enough to conceal your vast arse from passers by toilet here) where the sky started to tentatively experiment with rainfall again.
 We kitted up in our waterproofs because it kind of looked like it meant it this time and continued onwards to climb up and down some more hills.
 The hills stretched off into the distance as far as we could see, we checked the map and tried to gauge how many more we’d have to tackle before we veered off at Shield on the Wall and walked the last ¾ of a mile to the aptly named Hadrian’s Wall Camping & Caravan Site.
 Probably two.
 Or three.
 Oh fuck knows, we just wanted to make it before it got dark and my will to tear another step from my abused legs disapated into the ether and I just curled up into a small ball and whimpered a bit.

 Finally, after we passed Turret 41a at Caw Gap we shuffled onto a small road which intersected the trail.
 Oh thank the deities!
-I was starting to think Shield on the Wall was a fucking myth.
+I was starting to think Shield on the Wall was a myth.
 We took a quick selfie at the National Trust Omega so we knew exactly where to rejoin the trail tomorrow and slogged our way cross country to the campsite.
 Fuck me, that was a long day.
 A long, hard day, and we were utterly bollocksed.
-But it was amazing, and educational, and it was the right kind of knackering where all of your cells feel like they’re about to die but it’s okay because you fucking achieved something.
+But it was amazing, and educational, and it was the right kind of knackering where all of your cells feel like they’re about to die but it’s okay because you achieved something.
 Okay, I may have questioned every single one of my life (and holiday) choices at a couple of points, but it was basically just awesome, and if you’ll excuse me, I fully intended to shower, apply a Summit to Eat backpacker meal to my facehole, then collapse and drool profusely into my inflatable pillow.

 Walton, Cumbria to Shield on the Wall, Northumberland England